Minh-Nguyen-0401/HR-Data-Analytics-End-to-End-Project/README.md

 ## Project Highlights:
 - Utilized Python for cleaning, manipulation, and visualization of a substantial dataset of HR data sourced from a multinational company.
 - Applied a range of Python libraries including pandas, numpy, matplotlib, seaborn, and plotly to explore the dataset, creating interactive dashboards and charts for enhanced visualization.
 - Built and evaluated predictive machine learning models using scikit-learn and statsmodels to tackle various HR challenges such as employee turnover, performance, and satisfaction.
+Also, statistical analysis is performed to assessment the degree of influence of various features (overtime, monthly rate, frequency of business travel, etc) on attrition rate
 - Employed advanced techniques such as cross-validation, grid search, and feature selection to optimize the machine learning models.
 - Presented the project's findings and recommendations in a clear and concise report format using Jupyter Notebook and Google Colab for enhanced collaboration and dissemination of results.